|

 you are ever confronted by a black bear, making loud noises would most

 likely scare him/her away.
+Never wave your arms up, this could be

 A great site to look at for Bears in the wild is